robinboncoeur/Art/docs/writing/Writing.md

 "You said that last night on the way to the hospital."

-"I just— I don't want to make a bit thing of it, Celeste."
+"I just— I don't want to make a big thing of it, Celeste."

 "Silly girl, an infection *is* a big thing!"